 In this write-up, the focus will be on the recently adopted Guidelines that will be used for purposes of companies in the Republic of Kenya that wish to cross-list in foreign bourse and foreign companies that would like to tap into the Kenyan market by cross-listing.
 All these have been made possible as a result of the Policy Guidance Note on Global Depositary Receipts and Global Depositary Notes in Kenya (Policy Guide Note/ PGN) that came into effect in 2017.

 Policy Guide Note/PGN

 What does the PGN actually focus on?

-The PGN is designed to provide a simplified model that companies can cross list without necessarily taking up the rigorous measures set under the Capital Markets (Securities) (Public Offers, Listing and Disclosures) Regulations, 2002 – and will be addressed extensively in relation to this Q&A at a later stage.
-In addition, other than cross listing, it regulates the trading, settling and cancelling the Depositary Securities.
+The PGN is designed to provide a simplified model that companies can cross-list without necessarily taking up the rigorous measures set under the Capital Markets (Securities) (Public Offers, Listing and Disclosures) Regulations, 2002 – and will be addressed extensively in relation to this Q&A at a later stage.
+In addition, other than cross-listing, it regulates trading, settling, and canceling the Depositary Securities.

-It is important to note that the PGN covers securities that are primarily setup in foreign jurisdictions and there is intention to have them listed in Kenya; and securities listed in Kenya and there is intention to have them listed in a foreign jurisdiction.
+It is important to note that the PGN covers securities that are primarily set up in foreign jurisdictions and there is the intention to have them listed in Kenya; and securities listed in Kenya and there is the intention to have them listed in a foreign jurisdiction.
 The former is referred to as in-bound depositary securities while the latter is out-bound depositary securities.